 - The gloves are moisture-wicking and insulating.

-- They can easily convert into a Mitt and are very dexterous.
+- They can easily convert into a Mitt and are very handy.

 3